lpacher/lae/fpga/labs/lab7/README.md

 * understand good and bad RTL coding practices for timing closure in synchronous digital designs
 * launch the Vivado IP flow
 * compile a Phase-Locked Loop (PLL) IP for clock management
+* understand the usage of timing constraints to implement a synchronous design

 <br />
 <!--------------------------------------------------------------------->